stefanescu/FasterDD2/README.md

 **How to UNINSTALL:**
 1) Launch MelonLoader Installer
-2) Select "Darkest Dungeon II.exe" from your game dir
+2) Find "Darkest Dungeon II.exe" from your game dir
-3) Uninstall
+3) Uninstall MelonLoader
 4) Game is back to unmodded